scala/scala-lang/_posts/2017-10-09-scalamacros.md

 > program representations may have worked well for compiler development, but
 > they turned out to be inadequate for a public API.

-As a result of these known limitations, the language committee has decided to retire the scala.reflect-based macro system.
+As a result of these known limitations, the [language committee has decided to retire the scala.reflect-based macro system][SIP-16].
 Another justification for retiring the scala.reflect-based macro system was that a new macro system based on Scalameta was "just around the corner".